Fishing: Many lakes along the trail offer fishing opportunities. Too many to list.

 Once past the split, there is a continuous valley along the south side of the trail that is filled with a creek that passes through several wetlands.

-Past the Centennial/Kekekabic Trail split, hike another 0.6 miles to Mine Lake Overlook.
-This is a total of about 1.8 miles from the eastern trailhead of the Kekekabic Trail.
+Past the Centennial/Kekekabic Trail split, hike another 0.6 miles to the Mine Lake Overlook.
+The Overlook is a total of about 1.8 miles from the eastern trailhead of the Kekekabic Trail (November 16, 2023).

 Another view of the valley east of Mine Lake.